chinapedia/wikipedia.abstract.en/Page/Falstaff.md

 Cultural adaptations and appropriations

-Stratford_upon_Avon_-_panoramio_(28).jpg's Shakespeare-memorial in Stratford-upon-Avon]] There are several works about Falstaff, inspired by Shakespeare's plays:
+'s Shakespeare-memorial in Stratford-upon-Avon]] There are several works about Falstaff, inspired by Shakespeare's plays:

 Drama